 |Story Code: DD / Season 4||UK Airdate: 8 Oct to 29 Oct 1966|

 This story aired in the following three countries.
 They are listed in chronological order according to airdate.
 (Refer also to Selling Doctor Who for expanded airdates.)

 |New Zealand||Aug 69||b/w|

 - The Tenth Planet was the first story made in the fourth production block, and as such was not included in any package of stories on offer; the latest package included up to The Smugglers only.
 Serial DD and all subsequent serials would be part of the next run of stories to be offered.
 When the Dalek stories were withdrawn from sale by agreement between the BBC and Terry Nation (from late 1966 to the end of 1967), the sale of this story and The Power of the Daleks to Australia had already been completed.

-- The serial was eventually made available again in early 1968, by which time Barbados was about to complete its screening of the season three serials, and may have been too late to accept an offer of an extra serial.
+- The serial was eventually made available again by mid-1968, by which time Barbados was about to complete its screening of the season three serials, and may have been too late to accept an offer of an extra serial.
 (Or was maybe never offered it?
 See note below about Caribbean...)

 - For reasons unknown, two further countries still screening season three stories did not acquire this story: Zambia did not acquire the serial to play after The Smugglers in October 1968, and Sierra Leone did not have it for broadcast in September 1970.
 (Was the story available only to countries in Australasia because of the original sale to Australia, and not elsewhere, such as Africa and Caribbean (see above)?)